larsme/SNC/README.md

 A look at w_prop_e and w_skip_e offers one possible explanation for this potential randomness:
 The model prefers skip connections over downsampled data and values newly calculated smoothness over previous estimates in most cases, resulting in much weaker, possibly vanishing gradients for the dicarded option.
 When skipping smoothness propagation entirely in figure 3, the resulting model is weaker, but still outperforms uSNC and remains competitive.
-Another possible explenation is a learned occlusion filter (see the MSNC section).
+Another possible explanation is a 'misappropriation' of this mechanism to learn an occlusion filter which has proved its effectiveness in NCrec.

 Newly calculated smoothness requires w_pow_e.
 This variable is particularly high in lower resolutions, possibly because estimates are less noisy and more indicative of actual object borders.